-Notwithstanding that unlikelihood, the Council determined that limiting the amount of GAF that could be transferred to the charter fishery as RQE QS holdings increase appropriately balances the objective of establishing an RQE to further increase harvest opportunity in the charter fishery while minimizing the negative impacts that may result in the commercial IFQ fishery from transfers of QS.
-Thus, the Council recommended restricting GAF transfers so that in any year, the combined amount of RFQ and GAF transferred to CHP holders could not exceed a poundage equal to the maximum amount of pounds that could be issued as RFQ in Area 2C or 3A.
+Notwithstanding that unlikelihood, the Council determined it was appropriate to limit the amount of GAF that could be transferred to the charter fishery as RQE QS holdings increase, because it balances the objective of establishing an RQE to further increase harvest opportunity in the charter fishery, while also minimizing the negative impacts that may result in the commercial IFQ fishery from transfers of QS.
+Thus, the Council recommended restricting GAF transfers so that in any year, the combined amount of

+RFQ and GAF transferred to CHP holders could not exceed a poundage equal to the maximum amount of pounds that could be issued as RFQ in Area 2C or 3A.
 The proposed rule (82 FR 46016, October 03, 2017) describes examples of how NMFS would implement this provision.

-3.4.5.5 Cost Recovery
+3.3.5.5 Cost Recovery